gravyboat/bulkeats/content/Articles/brownrice.rst

 -----------------

 The biggest one on this list and a major life changer for me.
-I've used my rice cooker for at least 500 batches of rice at this point and it's much easier and makes clean up faster.
+I've used my rice cooker for at least 500 batches of rice at this point and the ease of use accompanied with one vessel is awesome.
 The downside of using a rice cooker for brown rice is that it cooks slower.
 I'm using a smaller (2 'cups' of brown rice max) Zojirushi rice cooker and it makes great brown rice every time.
-You might considering upgrading to the second one I have linked, as I've heard it makes brown rice faster, and it's larger in the event you're doing meal prep where you don't want to make rice a few times a week.
+You might considering upgrading to the second one I have linked, as it's larger which will be beneficial in the event you're doing weekly meal prep where you don't want to make rice multiple times.
 I don't really worry about this since my rice cooker is programmable so I just set it for when I want the rice and it's ready to go, but for some people this might be a big deal.
-Either way, a rice cooker made me go from hating brown rice to loving it, I cannot stress how much better this makes eating a lot of rice.
+Either way a rice cooker made me go from hating brown rice to loving it so I cannot stress how much better this makes eating a lot of rice.

 Recognize That the Cup Measure From Your Rice Cooker Isn't a Real Cup Measure
 -----------------------------------------------------------------------------

 This one is actually kind of annoying.
-Most rice cookers have some kind of cup that they come with that isn't an actual cup measure, that's why I'm putting quotes around 'cup' every time I use it going forward, this is two rice cooker 'cups', and for me it makes about 4 cooked cups of rice (I don't do this for recipes and instead just look at cooked cups of rice and their equivalent weight in grams).
-Understanding this can help you make better rice.
+Most rice cookers have some kind of plastic cup that they come with that isn't an actual cup measure, that's why I'm putting quotes around 'cup' every time I use it going forward, this is two rice cooker 'cups', and for me it makes about 5 cooked cups of rice (I don't do this for recipes and instead just look at cooked cups of rice and their equivalent weight in grams).
+Understanding this can help you make better rice because you'll recognize the ratios for seasoning more easily.

 Add Oil to Your Rice
 --------------------

-Once the rice is washed I like to add a small amount of olive oil to my rice.
+Once the rice is washed I like to add a small amount of olive oil to my mixture.
-This doesn't have to be anything outrageous, a teaspoon or less (I don't even measure it any more since I'm used at eye balling it) for 2 'cups' of rice and it keeps the rice from sticking to itself too much, it also makes the rice taste a little richer and smoother which I appreciate.
+This doesn't have to be anything outrageous, a teaspoon or less (I don't even measure it any more since I'm used at eye balling it) for 2 'cups' of rice and it keeps the rice from sticking to itself too much.
+It also makes the rice taste a little richer and smoother which I appreciate.
 Overall this is one of the most important additions to me for brown rice and I do it no matter what.
+I don't remember if I learned about this somewhere, or if I just tried it but it's a big improvement.

 Use Broth Instead of Water
 --------------------------